sunnyyan97/sunnyyan97/README.md

 <!-- <summary><strong>Index</strong></summary> -->
 ### Index

-- [Data Science Portfolio](https://github.com/sunnyyan97/Data-Science-Portfolio)- Here you will find all of the project that I have completed so far during my Data Science learning journey, including topics like:
+- [Data Science Portfolio](https://github.com/sunnyyan97/Data-Science-Portfolio)- Here you will find all of the projects that I have completed so far during my Data Science learning journey, including:
     -Python Programming
     -SQL
     -Postgres Databases
     -Tableau Visualizations
-- Pinned Projects-
+- Pinned Projects- Below are some of my favorite personal projects in detail.
+- [Tableau Public Profile]()- Here you will find all of the Tableau Dashboards that I have created, including:
+    -Personal Projects
+    -#MakeoverMonday Visualizations
+    -Dashboards for Tableau Specialization Course

 <details>